blockforce-official/cryptum-checkout-woocommerce-plugin/README.md

 # Cryptum Checkout for Wordpress/Woocommerce

-Use Cryptum Checkout Payment Gateway to accept CELO, cUSD and soon other cryptocurrencies in your Woocommerce store.
+Use Cryptum Checkout Payment Gateway to accept many cryptocurrencies in your Woocommerce store.

 ## Requirements
 -------------